The Woodfield Geography Curriculum

+At Woodfield we want all of our children to develop a love of geography and have a deep understanding of the geographical concepts that they learn.
 We believe that geography education at Woodfield should be fully inclusive to every child.
-Teaching geography should equip pupils with knowledge about diverse places, people, resources and natural and human environments, together with a deeper understanding of the Earth’s key physical and human processes.
-Our aims are to fulfil the requirements of the National Curriculum for geography and for the children to develop a love for geography.
+Our geography curriculum equips children with knowledge about diverse places, people, resources and natural and human environments, together with a deeper understanding of the Earth’s key physical and human processes.

-Through high quality teaching, we aim to develop the following characteristics for children to become confident geographers here at Woodfield:
+Through high quality geography teaching, we aim to develop the following characteristics for children to become confident geographers.
+We provide opportunities that:

 - Enable children to locate the worlds continents, countries, cities, seas and oceans and to compare within Britain and the wider world.

-- Build on geographical knowledge and vocabulary through using our vocab ladders from EYFS to Year Two.
+- Build on their geographical knowledge and vocabulary through using our coloured vocabulary ladders from EYFS to Year Two and Geography word mats.

 - Aim to help children develop the skills of interpreting a range of sources of geographical information gathered through experiences of fieldwork around our school and wider grounds.